abrigante1/website/_in-progress/from-sandbox-to-production.md

 }
 ```

-If you aren't very familiar with rust, you might be very confused at what type a `std::borrow::Cow<'static, str>` is, and if I'm being quite honest - I'm not exactly sure either!
-Rust handles strings very differently then C++ does, and it's been taking me a bit to get my head completely wrapped around how they exactly work.
-In turn, when trying to figure out how to store a string on a struct - I found out the `Cow` type via how Amethyst implements it's `Named` component.
-From what I understand at the moment, `Cow` stands for "Copy on Write" and essentially will always perform a string copy rather then a string move.
+If you aren't very familiar with Rust, you might be very confused at what type a `std::borrow::Cow<'static, str>` is, and if I'm being quite honest - I'm not exactly sure either!
+Rust handles strings very differently then C++ does, and it's been taking me a bit to get my head completely wrapped around how exactly they work.
+In turn, when trying to figure out how to store a string on a struct - I found the `Cow` type via how Amethyst implements it's `Named` component.
+From what I understand at the moment, `Cow` stands for "Copy on Write" and essentially will always perform a string copy rather then a string move on write to the variable.
 I plan on spending a bit more time brushing up on strings in Rust to better understand whats going on here and once I do I'll probably make a follow-up post and then edit in a reference to that here.

 Moving past the `Cow` complexities, what we have stored in the `Sprite` component are essentially five pieces of data that describe the specific sprite the component is referring to.
 The `spritesheet_dir` contains the filename of the spritesheet to use, and then the subsequent offset variables refer to the coordinate of the top left pixel of the desired sprite.
 From that, the width/height variables are pretty obvious in function - they are the width and the height of the given sprite in the spritesheet.